sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 - `html/dialogs/*`: The HTML files for the app's dialogs.
 - `code/`: Contains most of the JavaScript modules.
 - `styles/`: Contains CSS files for styling the application.
-- `data/`: Contains JSON files with taxon information and sets.
+- `data/`: Contains JSON files with taxon information and pairs.
 - `images/`: Likely contains image assets used in the application.

 ## Key JavaScript Modules